Cancel anytime

 Core Business Areas

-- Retail Sales: Dollar General's primary business is retail sales of a variety of merchandise, including consumables, seasonal items, home products, and apparel.
+- Retail Operations: Dollar General's primary business segment, operating a chain of discount retail stores offering a variety of consumables, seasonal items, home products, and apparel.

 Leadership and Structure